Film Shooting Policies

 The Massachusetts Film Bureau may assist you with information and contacts for shooting in other cities and towns outside Boston and give you additional information: Their web site is: http://www.massfilmbureau.com or phone: 617-523-8388.
 The Massachusetts Film Bureau is located at 198 Tremont Street, PMB#135, Boston, MA 02116.

-You can shoot pictures of private property from public property without permission.
+You can shoot film of private property from public property without permission.
 If you want to go on private property, you must ask the owner for written permission.
 If you do not receive written permission from the owner or his/her official representative, you may be trespassing.
-If you are going to use the final product for commercial purposes, you must also make that known to the owner.